-Buyers and sellers of properties in the Rotorua Airshed need to be mindful of solid fuel burner (appliances that burn wood or coal) regulations under the Rotorua Air Quality Control Bylaw.
+Buyers and sellers of properties in the Rotorua Airshed must be mindful of solid fuel burner (appliances that burn wood or coal) regulations under the Rotorua Air Quality Control Bylaw.
 Before buying or selling a property it is critical to check any solid fuel burners to determine if they are compliant or non-compliant.
 It's extremely important to carry out due-diligence before buying or selling a property as the penalties are significant.

 How do I know if an appliance is compliant or non-compliant?